reactome/disease-digester/README.md

 - in the future, there will be an additional column "Disease class", with a mapping file from "Disease ID" to "Disease Class".
 The new "Disease class" column should also be searchable and auto-completable.
 This is not for now, just as a heads-up.
+Please note that there is an n:m mapping.
+If you have more than one disease class, then duplicate the row, one row for each disease class.

 disease class
 cancer